What's happened

 How we got here

-Originally scheduled for 2025 in Guinea, the tournament was relocated to Morocco after Guinea was stripped of hosting rights in September 2022 due to infrastructure issues.
-The AFCON is held every two years, with the 2025 edition featuring 24 teams divided into six groups.
-The tournament was rescheduled from summer to winter to accommodate the FIFA Club World Cup expansion and avoid club conflicts.
-The event will run from December 21 to January 18, with matches played across six Moroccan cities.
+Originally scheduled to be held in Guinea, the 2025 AFCON was relocated to Morocco after Guinea was stripped of hosting rights in September 2022 due to infrastructure issues.
+The tournament is held every two years, with the 2025 edition featuring 24 teams divided into six groups.
+It is the first AFCON to take place over the Christmas and New Year period, following a rescheduling caused by the expansion of the FIFA Club World Cup and other logistical adjustments.
+Morocco was chosen as the host nation, with nine stadiums across six cities, after CAF confirmed the change in October 2022.

 Go deeper